ZicPowa/ZicPowa/README.md

-reading my about page huh?
+woahhhh.... this is an about page

+print('hello world')